Luigi d'Aragona: Death of his sister

-In 1510 his sister Giovanna d'Aragona, the widowed Duchess of Amalfi, was discovered to have married her household manager, Antonio Beccadelli di Bologna and given birth to two children by him.
+In 1510 his sister Giovanna d'Aragona, the widowed Duchess of Amalfi, was discovered to have married her majordomo, Antonio Beccadelli di Bologna, and given birth to two children by him.
 The Cardinal and his brother Carlo were allegedly enraged, perceiving the marriage to be a stain on the family honour.
 The couple fled from Amalfi with their children, but the duchess was intercepted on her way to Venice.
 With her children and her maid, she was brought back to Amalfi.
 None of them were ever seen again.
 Her husband Antonio was murdered in 1513.
 Matteo Bandello, who knew her husband, wrote an account of these events, alleging that the Cardinal and his brother had arranged for the Duchess and her children to be strangled, and paid an assassin to kill Antonio.